MattiNieminen/re-fill/README.md

 ### Routing

-Routing utility provides means to listen for URL changes and dispatch events based on them, making it possible to write bookmarkable single-page with ease.
+Routing utility provides means to listen for URL changes and dispatch events based on them, making it possible to write bookmarkable single-page apps with ease.

 Currently, Re-fill only supports routes defined using [Bidi](https://github.com/juxt/bidi) syntax.
 For listening the URL in